Archive by Author

 Joan Szymko – Illuminating Poetry with Song

 A preview by Marc Shulgold Glancing at the accomplishments of composer Joan Szymko, it’s no surprise that she emerged from an encouraging home environment.
-Born in Chicago in 1957 to […]
+Born in Chicago in 1957 to a devout Catholic family, where (her bio states) “faith, education and the arts were core values,” she began piano at 8.
+Pursuing a life in […]

 Miguel Espinoza Fusion at Dazzle Denver

-Review by Toni Tresca On a crisp evening in Denver, as the city brushed away the remnants of recent snow, Dazzle Denver came alive with a vibe that was anything […]
+Review by Toni Tresca On a crisp evening in Denver, as the city brushed away the remnants of recent snow, Dazzle Denver came alive with a vibe that was anything but cold, thanks to the fiery ensemble known as Miguel ‘ Espinoza Fusion.
+The quartet, known for their virtuosic blending of musical traditions, performed as […]

 0 Comments Read more »